RooyyDoe/browser-technologies-2021/README.md

   <img src="https://user-images.githubusercontent.com/40355914/111488071-3232ae80-8739-11eb-96bd-54aeb6274a47.jpeg" width="250" height="auto" />

-  In de second survey screen the users get a couple more personal questions, but these questions will be mainly linked to gaming
+  In de second survey screen the users get a couple more personal questions, but these questions will be mainly linked to gaming.

   **Form questions:**
   - What is your favorite platform?
 (Input type Range)